-Our mission is to teach children to sew, and to create progressive, broad-based, child-centered, educational programs to meet the requirements of our changing world while exciting and invigorating creative children to embrace challenges with courage and confidence, becoming active thinkers, producers, and problem-solvers.
+Our mission is to create progressive, broad-based, child-centered, educational programs to meet the requirements of our changing world while exciting and invigorating creative children to embrace challenges with courage and confidence, becoming active thinkers, producers, and problem-solvers.

 Fashion, to me, has always been about expressing oneself from a very personal and creative point of view, and engaging in society by finding one's “style tribe” or making a social statement against oppression through one's appearance.
 Still, I am critical of the way fashion emphasizes the elevation of some people over others through exploitative labor practices, an inequality integral to its very nature, and, of course, wasteful practices of consumer culture.
 The Children's Institute of Fashion Arts is devoted to educating children through a progressive, child-centered pedagogy that will foster self-understanding as well as a social awareness that unfolds as the child grows.

 Because of the advent of new technologies, young people today have access to vast amounts of information at a pace that is unprecedented, and we are seeing young people increasingly disconnected from reality, and suffering from mental health challenges.
 Hopelessness is at a high point and projections for the future consistently point us to the need for better ways to connect with kids.
 This was true, even before the global pandemic of 2020.
 Our programs help kids slow down, connect with reality, and establish a steady rhythm progressing from idea to completion, and therefore are specifically focused on helping kids manage anxiety and stress.
 By instilling in them the fact that their simple actions can make a practical difference in their lives, they build confidence in their abilities and knowledge of processes and materials.